peace-adamu/LITA-Project-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 ##### Overall Trends:
 - Both quantity and revenue exhibit noticeable fluctuations throughout the year.
 ##### Peak Months:
-- February and June: Highest peaks in both quantity and revenue, indicating strong sales performance.
+- February and May: Highest peaks in both quantity and revenue, indicating strong sales performance.
-- March: High quantity sold but significantly lower revenue, suggesting possible discounts or promotions.
+- June: High quantity sold but significantly lower revenue, suggesting possible discounts or promotions.
 ##### Low Months:
-- April, May, September, and December: Noticeable dips in both quantity and revenue, indicating periods of lower sales.
+- April, September, and December: Noticeable dips in both quantity and revenue, indicating periods of lower sales.
 - Insights and Recommendations
 ##### Seasonal Trends:
-- Capitalize on strong sales months (February and June) with enhanced inventory and targeted promotions.
+- Capitalize on strong sales months (February and May) with enhanced inventory and targeted promotions.
 - Implementation of strategic marketing campaigns during low months (April, September, December) to stimulate demand.
 ##### Revenue Optimization:
-- Investigatation of pricing strategies in March is required to convert high sales volume into higher revenue.
+- Investigatation of pricing strategies in June is required to convert high sales volume into higher revenue.
 ##### Inventory Management:
 - Sufficient stock for peak months has to be ensured to avoid missed sales opportunities.
 - Optimization of inventory levels during lower sales months is needed to reduce carrying costs.

 ### Discussion of Average Sales per Product Result:
-Using the pivot table and the formula =AVERAGE(C4:C9), the average sales per product is calculated as 243,750.
+Using the pivot table and the formula =AVERAGE(C4:C9), the average sales per product is calculated as $243,750.
 This value represents the mean sales figure across all product categories.
 #### Insights
 ##### Benchmark:
-- 243,750 serves as a benchmark for product performance.
+- $243,750 serves as a benchmark for product performance.
 ##### Top Performers:
-- Products like Shoes (3,087,500) and Shirt (2,450,000) exceed the average.
+- Products like Shoes ($3,087,500) and Shirt ($2,450,000) exceed the average.
 ##### Underperformers:
-- Products like Socks (912,500) are below the average, indicating areas for improvement.
+- Products like Socks ($912,500) are below the average, indicating areas for improvement.
 #### Recommendations
 ##### Targeted Marketing:
 - Boost sales of underperforming products with focused marketing strategies.
 ##### Pricing Adjustments:
--Review and adjust pricing for products below the average to increase competitiveness.
+- Review and adjust pricing for products below the average to increase competitiveness.
 ##### Product Enhancements:
 - Invest in improving underperforming products to better meet customer needs.
 ##### Optimized Inventory: